 JACK: Ha!
 At least now it has a name.

-THE BACKSTORY: This play, a work that is still in development, is perhaps my most personal piece to date.
+THE BACKSTORY: This play is perhaps my most personal piece to date.
 I wrote the first draft (or most of one) very quickly, completing it at the New Harmony Playwrights Conference in 2007, where it had its first public reading.
 The play is much like the painting it circles around – a secret contained behind a mirror, a pentimento gradually uncovered, revealing layers beneath layers of history bleeding through to the surface.
 It’s a play I felt I had to write, without concern about how, when or where it might be produced.
 What I most like about this play is that the action happens mostly through the audience’s eyes – what they discover as the piece unfolds, gradually revealing its secrets.